 - Tell the new complainant that we have already investigated and responded to this issue, and that the local process is complete - Direct them to the DfE if they are dissatisfied with our original handling of the complaint.
-If there are new aspects, we will follow this procedure again.

-8.3.
+8.4.
 Complaint campaigns